 God describes us as His workmanship (masterpiece), and He designed each of us for specific works to carry out.

 4. What does it mean to you that God thinks of you as a masterpiece?

 Various answers will be given.
 Talk about how this is true of us when we become a Christian — not just when we live perfect Christian lives.
 Our value to God is not in how little we sin or how much we go to church, but in the fact that we are His children and that Jesus has forgiven our sins.

 5. Read Ezekiel 36:25-27.
 What are some changes that happen when we come to know God?

 We move from being spiritually unclean to clean.
 We move from worshiping idols to worshiping God.
-We move from having a heart of stony heart that’s unresponsive to God to having a heart of flesh that’s sensitive and responsive to God.
+We move from having a stony heart that’s unresponsive to God to having a heart of flesh that’s sensitive and responsive to God.
 We move from having no real power to follow God to having his Spirit inside us to make that possible.

 6. Read 2 Corinthians 5:21.
 What does this passage say?

-Christ exchanged our sin for his righteousness.
+Christ exchanged our sin for His righteousness.
 Righteousness means that we have been made pure and holy and given a right standing or relationship with God.
 Because of what Christ has done, we are fully clean and fully accepted to come into God’s holy presence.

 9. Conclude the lesson by showing this video on identity: